 Since these devices are often used, for example, by Certification Authorities or in other similar signing applications where availability is critical, our clients considered this a serious issue, so we signalled it to Thales who included a fix in their most recent update.
 We’d recommend all Thales-nCipher HSM users to install the fix as soon as possible.

 Over the next few weeks and months, we’ll be featuring more highlights of the results from our compliance tester on the blog .
-In the meantime, if you’d like to try a demo of the compliance tester, get in touch.
+In the meantime, if you’d like to try a demo of the Analyzer, get in touch.